 As a game artist you'll create the visual elements of video games for platforms such as mobile, console or PC.
 You'll work closely with designers, developers, animators and testers as part of a highly creative team.

-If you want to be a game artist, look out for alternative job titles such as 3D artist, environment artist, character artist, texture artist and more when looking at opportunities in the video game industry - as you may need be required to specialise in one of these areas.
+Look out for alternative job titles such as 3D artist, environment artist, character artist, texture artist and more when looking at opportunities in the video game industry - as you may need be required to specialise in one of these areas.

 You'll need to work collaboratively with colleagues and ensure that your artwork follows the style for each project you work on - as well as being willing to accept feedback and make changes to your designs.
 Strict deadlines are also a feature of this career path.